-I have received a copy of the 2023-2024 Student/Parent Handbook updates and online access to the handbook in its entirety.
+I have received a copy of the 2024-2025 Student/Parent Handbook updates and online access to the handbook in its entirety.
 My child and I have read and understand its contents and agree to abide by the policies and procedures contained in this handbook.
+We understand that our relationship with the school is contractual and contingent upon our adherence to these policies.
+Adherence to them is a condition for admission and continued enrollment.